Fit as a Mama Bear

 • how to get better at running

-While there are many ways to tackle all of these questions, this blog post is going to go over the practical stuff and really focus on beginner tips that most people never chat about.
+While there are many ways to tackle all of these questions, this blog post is going to go over the practical stuff and really focus on running tips for new runners that most people never chat about.

 If you've never been a runner before but one day hope to run a 5km or even a half marathon the key is getting started the right way.